Radhe (2017 film)

-Radhe is a 2017 Nepalese romantic action social thriller film, written and directed by Jagadishwor Thapa, and produced by Sushil Pokhrel.
-The film stars Nikhil Upreti, Priyanka Karki, Ashishma Nakarmi and Salon Basnet in the title roles, along with Pramod Agrahari and Shishir Bhandari.
-The film is about a man named Radhe who loves Priya but one day he leaves the village without anyone's notice then he joins the Nepalese army to fight for his country.
-The film was one of the successful film that was released that year and was successful at the box office, it was estimated the film earned 3 cores in two days.
+Radhe is a 2017 Nepalese romantic action social thriller film written and directed by Jagadishwor Thapa and produced by Sushil Pokhrel.
+The film stars Nikhil Upreti, Priyanka Karki, Ashishma Nakarmi and Salon Basnet in the title roles, along with Pramod Agrahari and Shishir Bhandari in supporting roles.
+The film tells the story of a man named Radhe who loves a woman named Priya.
+Then, one day Radhe leaves the village without telling anyone and joins the Nepalese army to fight for his country.
+The film was one of the most successful Nepalese films of 2017; it was estimated the film earned 3 cores in two days.

 Plot

-Radhe who lives with mother and has love for a girl named Priya but Priya's father doesn't allow him to marry her because of their financial statues than one day Radhe leaves the village without anyone's notice, after leaving the village he meets a man in the journey than lives with him than after while Radhe joins the army.
+Radhe lives with his mother and is in love with Priya, a woman from his village, but Priya's father doesn't allow Radhe to marry her due to Radhe's low financial status.
+Then, one day Radhe leaves the village without telling anyone.
+On his journey, he meets a man who allows Radhe to live with him.
+Radhe then joins the Nepalese army to fight for his country.